 The waiver form is available starting in early June for Fall enrollment and early December for Spring enrollment.
 The deadline for completing the online waiver form is August 1 for the fall semester and January 31 for the spring semester.

-If you are a student and your current coverage is comparable to the Student Health Insurance Plan:
+If your current coverage is comparable to the Student Health Insurance Plan:

 1. Go to the Gallagher Student website.